- Counselors

 18.6.5 Provide to the client alternative means of contacting the licensee;

-18.6.6 Establish a written agreement relative to the client’s access to face-to-face emergency services in the client’s geographical area, in instances such as, but not necessarily limited to, the client experiencing a suicidal or homicidal crisis;
+18.6.6 Establish a written agreement relative to the client’s access to in-person emergency services in the client’s geographical area, in instances such as, but not necessarily limited to, the client experiencing a suicidal or homicidal crisis;

-18.6.7 Licensees, whenever feasible, use secure communications with clients, such as encrypted text messages via email or secure websites, and obtain and document consent for the use of non-secure communications.
+18.6.7 Licensees, whenever feasible, use secure communications with clients, such as encrypted text messages via email or secure websites and obtain and document consent for the use of non-secure communications.

 18.6.8 Prior to providing telepsychology services, obtain the written informed consent of the client, in language that is likely to be understood and consistent with accepted professional and legal requirements, relative to: